niwatorrri/niwatorrri.github.io/_posts/2019-11-18-java-for-cpp-programmers.md

 - All members defined in an interface are implicitly public
 - All fields defined in an interface are implicitly static and final
 - An interface cannot be instantiated, so no constructors
-- Declared with `interface` keyword instead of `class`; can inherit from multiple interfaces; Extends classes <-> Implements interfaces, can do simultaneously `class A extends B implements C`
+- Declared with `interface` keyword instead of `class`; can inherit from multiple interfaces
+- Extends classes <-> Implements interfaces, can do simultaneously `class A extends B implements C`

 ```java
 interface Account {